Digital enclosure

 Digital enclosure is a model of interrogating the relationship that has arisen between surveillance and the new emerging interactive economy developed by Mark Andrejevic, an associate professor at the University of Iowa.
 The new interactivity-enhanced spaces born of the new digital era has created "digital enclosures" in both a physical and virtual sense.
 It is this enclosure that allows for individuals or companies to own, operate, and claim ownership over the information generated by the users who interact within their boundaries.

 Andrejevic cites the example of Google and Earthlink to provide the city of San Francisco with free wireless access within the city in multiple articles.
 This project was to be funded through "contextual advertising", the use of custom-targeted ads developed by tracking the location of users throughout the day.
-This potentially opens the door for google to create custom algorithms to gain information on users from search engine inquiries, map requests, and even Gmail accounts.
+This potentially opens the door for Google to create custom algorithms to gain information on users from search engine inquiries, map requests, and even Gmail accounts.

-Companies who invest in such information from enclosures due to their potentially profit contributes to what Andrejevic describes as "the work of being watched", individuals who unknowingly or willingly submit to giving up their information that generates such economic value in exchange for use of digital commodities.
+Companies who invest in such information from enclosures due to their potential profit contributes to what Andrejevic describes as "the work of being watched", individuals who unknowingly or willingly submit to giving up their information that generates such economic value in exchange for use of digital commodities.

 Andrejevic connects this idea back to the forcible separation of workers from the means of production – a process defined by Marx as "primitive" accumulation.
 Marx developed this from the first agrarian enclosure of land, where works were separated from the land in order to force workers to regain access to be contractually regulated.